 There are two different types of match winner bets: point spreads and moneylines.

 The term “moneyline” is an American term but an increasing number of tennis betting sites use this term as well now.
-The moneyline bet is the simplest way to pick the match winner.
-Your bookmaker presents both players, displays the odds for each and you choose the player you want to back to win.
+The moneyline bet is the simplest way to pick the outright winner of the match.
+Your bookmaker presents both players, displays the odds for each and you choose the player you want to bet on.

-Here’s an example of a bet that was offered at a tennis bookmaker recently:
+Here’s an example of a type of tennis bet that was offered recently:

 - Tomas Berdych: 4/1